 In the morning, one of the nurses told Janet they couldn’t imagine her being violent.
 She learnt the cell was reserved for those who were violent and out of control.
 Instead, it was used to keep her quiet so the night staff could carry on watching the film.
-She later found out the night staff had reported her for attempting to hit them with a hair-dryer.
-This was used to justify her being locked in a cell.
+She later found out the night staff had reported her for supposedly trying to hit them with a hair-dryer.
+It was a fabricated accusation but used to justify locking her in a cell.

 Over the next few years, Janet was in and out of Rainhill Psychiatric Hospital, suffering with the effects of the ‘treatment.’
 She had lost baby, her job, her home, her relationships and her ability to communicate.
 Involuntarily detained, it was at this point she was introduced to shock treatment.
 It was suggested to her family who gave their consent for her to be shocked.

 Many years on, Janet has spoken of this time in her life.
 She says, “I can say without question that my health and well being have been damaged severely by shock treatment, otherwise known as electroconvulsive therapy or ECT.
 In fact, it is no exaggeration to say I’ve been robbed of my life because of it.
 ECT didn’t cure my depression.
 In fact it made me almost suicidal.”